-Now let's look at the other side of that-of walking in the Light: 1-John 1:7: "However, if we walk in the Light... [now, how are we to be walking in the Light?] ...as He is in the Light, then we have fellowship with one another, and the blood of Jesus Christ His own Son is cleansing us from every sin."
-So, as we saw in Eph.
-5, that God is washing us, Christ is washing the Church with the 'washing of the water of the Word'-cleansing us from every sin.
+Let's look at the other side of that-of walking in the Light, v 7: "However, if we walk in the Light...
+[How are we to be walking in the Light?] ...as He is in the Light, then we have fellowship with one another, and the blood of Jesus Christ, His own Son, cleanses us from all sin"

+As we saw in Eph.
+5, God is washing us, Christ is washing the Church with the 'washing of the water by the Word'-cleansing us from every sin.

-Now notice v 9: "If we confess our own sins... [which then is repentance] ...He is faithful and righteous that He may forgive us our sins, and that He may purify us from all unrighteousness."
-So, that goes a little bit further.
-That goes to those things, which you might say are the sins which are 'not unto death'-missing the mark-the sins which are sins of just originating from human error.
+Verse 9: "If we confess our own sins... [which then is repentance] ...He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."
+That goes a little bit further.
+That goes to those things that you might say are the sins which are 'not unto death'-missing the mark-the sins which are sins of just originating from human error.
 But they are more like just indiscretions rather than gross sins.
-But 'every unrighteousness.'

-Now, 1-John 2:1: "My little children, I am writing these things to you so that you may not sin.
-And yet, if anyone does sin, we have an Advocate with the Father-Jesus Christ the Righteous....
-[So Christ is advocating for us, interceding for us, our High Priest at the right hand of God the Father.
+1-John 2:1: "My little children, I am writing these things to you so that you may not sin.
+And yet, if anyone does sin, we have an Advocate with the Father; Jesus Christ the Righteous."
+Christ is advocating for us, interceding for us, our High Priest at the right hand of God the Father.
 That allows us to come into the very presence of God the Father: